We Are Brexit Ready

 This why we have already taken all the necessary steps to make sure that you receive a no-hassle service post Brexit.

-We have now in place robust planning for life after Brexit.
+We have now in place robust plan for life after Brexit.

 Life post BREXIT is now here, Irish Freight Solutions would like to let our customers know how we are providing top quality service to our clients in the days immediately after and long into the future.

 Deferred Payment facility (Comprehensive Guarantee to include Temporary Storage and a Transit Guarantee) – we have acquired an AEP number, allowing us to pay VAT and duty on behalf of our customers if required.